cicada-lang/cicada-solo/docs/manual/class/01-class-n-object.md

 check my_abc.c: String
 ```

-Being **dependent record type** means that
+Being a _dependent record type_ means that
+the type of a field can depends on
-the expression from previous fields can influence the type of the next fields.
+the values of the previous fields.

 Here is another `ABC`, note how the type of `b` is different from `my_abc`.